-“Then Jesus told his disciples a parable to show them that they should always pray and not give up.…” – Lk 18:1 NIV
+“Then Jesus told His disciples a parable to show them that they should always pray and not give up.…” – Luke 18:1 NIV

-Most followers of Jesus acknowledge that prayer is essential to our personal walk with Jesus and with God’s working in our communities. the Prayer Walk is a simple way for believers to engage in this sometimes neglected practice.
-It’s encouraging to pray knowing that others of different ages and denominations from all over your city are also praying at the same time in the same way.
-It’s the kind of unity God blesses.
+Most followers of Jesus acknowledge that prayer is essential to our personal walk with Jesus and with God working in our communities.
+The Prayer Walk is a simple way for believers to engage in this sometimes neglected practice.
+It is encouraging to pray, knowing that others of different ages and denominations from all over your city are also praying at the same time in the same way.
+It is the kind of unity God blesses.

-To help unify our prayers we are praying along the general themes of BLESSING and BREAKTHROUGH.
+To help unify our prayers, we are again praying this year along the general themes of BLESSING and BREAKTHROUGH.

 Here are some examples/primers for prayer:

-Father, we pray that you would BLESS the homes and places (eg. Businesses, parks, schools etc.) of this street today.
-BLESS them with the revelation of You that turns us away from sin to a reconciled relationship with you.
+Father, we pray that you would BLESS the homes and places (eg. businesses, parks, schools, etc.) on this street today.
+BLESS them with the revelation of You that turns us away from sin to a reconciled relationship with You.
 BLESS each home with relationships of peace.
 BLESS in health and strength.
 BLESS with provision and safety.
 BLESS with protection from all evil and harm.

 God, we ask that You would BREAKTHROUGH in this neighborhood.
 We pray that You would deliver each one from any and every barrier or stronghold that hinders them from knowing You and experiencing Your love.
-In place of walls of pride and hardness of hearts, we pray Your humility and tenderness.
+In place of walls of pride and hardness of hearts, we pray for Your humility and tenderness.
 In place of broken family units, we pray for Your restoration.
-In place of addiction may people experience Your deliverance and freedom.
-In all places of hurt and injustice BREAKTHROUGH God so that they may know Your healing and transformation.
+In place of addiction, may people experience Your deliverance and freedom.
+In all places of hurt and injustice, BREAKTHROUGH, God, so that they may know Your healing and transformation.

 We’ve tried to anticipate some of your questions, even the obvious ones to make things as clear as possible.

-Do I have to wait till September 26th to pray for my street?
+Do I have to wait until May 29th to pray for my street?

-You know the answer to this one right? (we thought we’d get the most obvious one out of the way 😊).
-By all means pray now, but let’s be sure to pray each day during the week of focused prayer September 26 to October 2.
+You know the answer to this one, right?
+(We thought we’d get the most obvious one out of the way 😊).
+By all means, pray now, but let’s be sure to pray each day during the week of focused prayer from Sunday May 29th to Saturday June 4th.